wp-plugins/personal-welcome/readme.txt

 == Installation ==

-The plugin should be placed in your /wp-content/mu-plugins/ directory (*not* /wp-content/plugins/) and requires no activation.
+The plugin hould be installed from the WordPress plugin repository and activated.
+The menu item will then appear under "Super Admin" menu when using MultiSite, and under the "Users" menu when uing standard WordPress.

 == Frequently Asked Questions ==

 = Why did you write this plugin? =

-To scratch my own itch when developing [BeatsBase.com](http://beatsbase.com "Free mix hosting for DJs") and [Wibsite.com](http://wibsite.com "The worlds most popular Wibsite").
+To scratch my own itch when developing [BeatsBase.co.uk](http://beatsbase.co.uk "Free mix hosting for DJs") and [Wibsite.com](http://wibsite.com "The worlds most popular Wibsite").
 Hopefully this plugin helps other developers too.

 == Screenshots ==